Criterion-referenced test: Comparison of criterion-referenced, domain-referenced and norm-referenced tests

 Some tests can provide useful information about both actual achievement and relative ranking.
 The ACT provides both a ranking, and indication of what level is considered necessary to likely success in college.
 Some argue that the term "criterion-referenced test" is a misnomer, since it can refer to the interpretation of the score as well as the test itself.
 In the previous example, the same score on the ACT can be interpreted in a norm-referenced or criterion-referenced manner.

 Domain-referenced test is similar to criterion-referenced test, it is an assessment that covers a specific area of study such that a score will reveal how much of this area has been mastered.
 Thus, if an individual got 90% of the items correct in a domain-referenced or criterion-referenced test, this would be a high score indicative of his or her deep knowledge and understanding of the content covered in the test.
 These kinds of tests are contrasted with norm-referenced tests, in which scores indicate how well a test taker performed on the items relative to others who took the test.

 Relationship to high-stakes testing

 Many high-profile criterion-referenced tests are also high-stakes tests, where the results of the test have important implications for the individual examinee.
-Examples of this include high school graduation examinations and licensure testing where the test must be passed to work in a profession, such as to become a physician or attorney.
+Examples of this include high school graduation examinations and licensure testing where the test must be passed to work in a profession, such as to become a pilot or attorney.
 However, being a high-stakes test is not specifically a feature of a criterion-referenced test.
 It is instead a feature of how an educational or government agency chooses to use the results of the test.
 It is moreover an individual type of test.